-The main attraction to Alaska is the phenomenal Salmon fishing that this fantastic destination has to offer.
+Sportquest Holidays only offer the best place to go Salmon fishing in Alaska.
 Alaska Salmon fishing trips are something to behold.
-All our Alaska fly fishing lodges allow you to target Coho Salmon, Chum Salmon, King Salmon, Sockeye Salmon, and Pink Salmon.
-If Trout Fishing is your thing, we also offer Alaska fly fishing guided trips.
+All our Alaska fly fishing lodges allow you to target multiple species.
+Coho Salmon, Chum Salmon, King Salmon, Sockeye Salmon, and Pink Salmon.
+If Alaska Trout Fishing is your thing, we also offer Alaska fly fishing guided trips.

-South-central Alaska is most famous for the Kenai River.
-However, as this is the most populated area in Alaska, this also means this vast river system gets heavily fished.
+South-central Alaska is most famous for the Kenai Peninsula and Kenai River.
+However, as this is the most populated area in Alaska, this also means this large river system gets heavily fished.
 Mainly by locals just looking to fill their freezers up with Salmon.
 Customers don’t tend to return here as there are very few fly-only fishing spots.

 Whatever your preference in methods or type of Salmon & Trout.
-Our friendly and highly experienced guides are here to help you find your dream Alaska fly fishing holiday abroad.
+Our experienced guides are here to help find your dream Alaska fly fishing holiday abroad.